razziel89/razziel89/README.md

 ### Hi 👋, I'm Torsten

-### I'm a physicist and software developer with a focus on CLIs and backends.
+### I'm a physicist and software developer with a passion for CLIs and backends.

 - 🔭 At the moment, I am developing a customised home automation solution.
 - 🌱 I’m currently learning Rust and Haskell.